Jaxelr/WebApiTemplate/readme.md

 The `appsettings.json` file includes following configurable props:

 * AuthorizationServer - used to configure the Authorization server were the service will revise the token / scope information.
-* ConnectrionString - used to map from a config file into the startup class the connection information needed to connect to a SQL database.
+* ConnectionString - used to map from a config file into the startup class the connection information needed to connect to a SQL database.

 ### Swagger